 Once Hardwicke‘s Marriage Act of 1753 was passed in England and Wales, parental consent was required for anyone to marry under the age of 21.
 The Act also put a stop to Fleet Marriages, legally binding marriages (under both Common and Ecclesiastical Law), that took advantage of a Common Law loophole which allowed couples to marry by a simple exchange of vows.
 Fleet Prison, a debtor’s prison in London, was the best known place where these marriages could be performed, hence the name.
 Jewish and Quaker ceremonies were exempt.
 Clergymen conducting clandestine marriages risked transportation.

-After 1753, in order to get married, a couple needed either to have a licence or the reading of the Banns to be legally married in England or Wales.
+After 1753, in order to get married, a couple needed either to have a license or the reading of the Banns to be legally married in England or Wales.

 The Reading of the Banns

 “I publish the Banns of marriage between [Groom’s Name] of [his local parish] and [Bride’s Name] of [her local parish].
 If any of you know cause or just impediment why these two persons should not be joined together in Holy matrimony, ye are to declare it.
 This is the first [second, third] time of asking.”

 The Marriage Banns, as worded above, were read on 3 consecutive Sundays or Holy Days during Divine Service, immediately before the Offertory.
 Any minor was required to provide proof of parental or a guardian’s consent.
 At least one of the marrying couple had to be resident in the parish in which they wished to be married in.
 If the persons marrying came from separate parishes, the Banns were read in both and the curate of one parish could not solemnize Matrimony without a certificate from the curate of the other stating the Banns had been “thrice asked”.
 Banns were good for 3 months or would be required to be read again.
 Also weddings had to take place in the church between 8 in the morning and noon before witnesses.